qgustavor/git-hours/README.md

 # @qgustavor/git-hours

 Estimate time spent on a git repository.
-Modern fork using modern Node.js (and which may work in other JavaScript engines too).
+A modern fork using modern Node.js features.

 **For example time spent on [Twitter's Bootstrap](https://github.com/twbs/bootstrap)**